Washing machine: Wash cycles

 The earliest washing machines simply carried out a washing action when loaded with clothes and soap, filled with hot water, and started.
-Over time machines became more and more automated, first with very complex electromechanical controllers, then fully electronic controllers; users put clothes into the machine, select a suitable program via a switch, start the machine, and come back to remove clean and slightly damp clothes at the end of the cycle.
+Over time machines became more and more automated, first with complex electromechanical controllers, then fully electronic controllers; users put clothes into the machine, select a suitable program via a switch, start the machine, and come back to remove clean and slightly damp clothes at the end of the cycle.
 The controller starts and stops many different processes including pumps and valves to fill and empty the drum with water, heating, and rotating at different speeds, with different combinations of settings for different fabrics.

 Longer wash cycles can allow greater water and energy efficiency (with less water to heat up).
 For a 3.5 kg load, from 2011 to 2021, the average Australian washing machine cycle (including rinsing and spinning) has lengthened from 99 to 144 minutes for front-loaders, and 55 to 59 minutes for top-loaders.

 Washing

 Many front-loading machines have internal electrical heating elements to heat the wash water, to near boiling if desired.
 The rate of the chemical cleaning action of the detergent and other laundry chemicals increases greatly with temperature, by the Arrhenius equation.
-Washing machines with internal heaters can use special detergents formulated to release different chemical ingredients at different temperatures, allowing different types of stains and soils to be cleaned from the clothes as the wash water is heated up by the electrical heater.
+Washing machines with internal heaters can use special detergents formulated to release different chemical ingredients at different temperatures, allowing different types of stains and soils to be cleaned from the clothes as the wash water is heated by the electrical heater.

 However, higher-temperature washing uses more energy, and many fabrics and elastics are damaged at higher temperatures.
 Temperatures exceeding 40 °C have the undesirable effect of deactivating the enzymes when using biological detergent.

-Many machines are cold-fill, connected to cold water only, which they heat to operating temperature.
+Many machines are cold-fill, connected to cold water only, which they internally heat to operating temperature.
 Where water can be heated more cheaply or with less carbon dioxide emission than by electricity, a cold-fill operation is inefficient.

-Front-loaders need to use low-sudsing detergents because the tumbling action of the drum folds air into the clothes load which can cause excessive suds and overflows.
-However, due to the efficient use of water and detergent, the suds issue with front-loaders can be controlled by simply using less detergent, without lessening cleaning action.
+Front-loaders need to use low-sudsing detergents because the tumbling action of the drum entrains air into the clothes load, which can cause excessive foamy suds and overflows.
+However, due to the efficient use of water and detergent, the suds issue with front-loaders can be controlled by simply using less detergent, without lessening the cleaning action.